 If you develop any of these symptoms, however mild, you are advised to stay indoors and isolate yourself avoiding close contact with other people.
 If your symptoms worsen you should call NHS 111, for further advice.
 You should not visit your doctor or hospital.

-We would like to assure you that, at this time Abbeyfield Dulwich has not had any cases of the new virus and that the above are precautionary measures only.
+We would like to assure you that, at this time, Abbeyfield Dulwich has not had any cases of Covid 19 and all our residents and staff have been vaccinated.
+Volunteers regularly take Lateral Flow Tests before visiting the House.
+The above are precautionary measures only.
 We will contact all residents' sponsors should the need arise.

 Should a resident present in the premises with diagnosed coronavirus (COVID-19) or suspected coronavirus (COVID-19) they should be isolated to their room or apartment as quickly as possible and should call NHS 111 asap for advice

 Residents that suspect they may be at risk of coronavirus should alert a member of staff immediately who will immediately cascade this information upwards to the Committee along with any advice given by NHS 111.